M-Derbyshire/F1WeatherData/README.md

 Once you have this key, go to the public folder.
 The key will need to be placed in a file, in the public folder, named api_settings.json.
 There is a file already there called api_settings.example.json -- this will show you what needs to be in the api_settings.json file.

+- On May 1st 2020, the Meteostat API (which provides the weather data) will be moving to V2.
+I have now modified this app to work with that new version.
+- The V2 Meteostat API was not allowing more than 20 requests every second.
+This was causing issues for the app, which is high in consecutive calls to that API (a station ID request, and then a weather request, for around 23 races).
+To solve this, I have split the race seasons into quarters, and you have to select a quarter when you do the search.
+This is a simplistic solution for now, but may be replaced with pagination in the future.

 Follow me at https://twitter.com/mattdarbs

 ## React Info